-AA, AS, and AAS degrees and ASCs and CAs require a cumulative 2.0 GPR or better for all courses used to meet the degree or certificate requirements.
+IMPORTANT AA, AS, and AAS degrees and ASCs and CAs require a cumulative 2.0 GPR or better for all courses used to meet the degree or certificate requirements.
 Transfer coursework is not calculated into the GPR.

-To graduate with a degree from a Leeward Community College, a student must have earned a minimum of 12 credits of program courses in the degree/major at Leeward.
+To graduate with a degree from Leeward CC, a student must have earned a minimum of 12 credits of program courses in the degree/major at Leeward.

-[^] This course may meet the Writing Intensive (WI) requirement for the AA degree.
+^ This course may meet the Writing Intensive (WI) requirement for the AA degree.